What Today’s Client Payment Trends Mean for You

-If your firm has yet to shift toward offering clients a variety of convenient online payment options, now is the time to reassess your practices.
+If your firm has yet to shift toward offering clients a variety of convenient online payment options, now is the time to reassess your practices and tech stack.
 As you work to win new business and attract a younger clientele, keep in mind that prospective clients can easily seek out another CPA firm that provides them the convenience they’ve grown accustomed to from other businesses.

 Best of all, digital billing and payments tools give you the opportunity to streamline and simplify key operational processes so you can devote more time to what matters—offering high-value accounting services to your clients.

 To learn more about the payment trends influencing the way accounting professionals like you run their firms, download our e-book, "Getting Paid Today: What CPAs Need to Know."